stackitcloud/kubectl-get-all/CONTRIBUTING.md

 * Use the [latest stable Go release](https://golang.org/dl/)

-* Branch from master and, if needed, rebase to the current master branch before submitting your pull request.
+* Branch from main and, if needed, rebase to the current main branch before submitting your pull request.
-  If it doesn't merge cleanly with master you will be asked to rebase your changes.
+  If it doesn't merge cleanly with main you will be asked to rebase your changes.

 * Commits should be small units of work with one topic.
 Each commit should be correct independently.